Pongo weidenreichi

 The Chinese orangutan (Pongo weidenreichi) is an extinct species of orangutan from the Pleistocene of South China and possibly Southeast Asia.

 Description

 The dental dimensions of P. weidenreichi are approximately 20% bigger than those of living orangutans.

 Distribution

 P. weidenreichi is known from fossil teeth found in the Sanhe Cave, as well as the Baikong, Juyuan, and Queque Caves in Chongzuo, Guangxi.
-The youngest known remains of the species date to between 66,000-57,000 years ago in Yincun Cave, Guangxi.
+The youngest known remains of the species date to between 66,000 and 57,000 years ago in Yincun Cave, Guangxi.
 An isolated canine from Thẩm Khuyên Cave, Vietnam, and a fourth premolar from Pha Bong, Thailand, could possibly be assigned to Gigantopithecus, though these could also represent Pongo weidenreichi.
 Two possible teeth previously attributed to Gigantopithecus from the Late Pleistocene deposit from Vietnam have been subsequently suggested to represent P. weidenreichi instead.

-According to a 2025 study by Liang et al, in southern China, P. weidenreichi was ecologically replaced by a smaller Pongo species, Pongo devosi, by the late Middle Pleistocene, approximately 184,000 years ago.
+According to a 2025 study by Liang et al., in southern China, P. weidenreichi was ecologically replaced by a smaller Pongo species, Pongo devosi, by the late Middle Pleistocene, approximately 184,000 years ago.